klen/flask-restler/README.rst

 The Flask RESTler -- Build REST API for Flask_ using Marshmallow_.

-Has builded support for SQLAlchemy_ and Peewee_ ORM.
+Has builded support for SQLAlchemy_, Peewee_ ORM and Pymongo_.

 Example "Hello User" with the Flask-resler: